aiafrasinei/tomis-lang/docs/IF.md

 # if

-Uses the top of stack element to make comparisons
+Uses the top of stack element to make comparisons:

 IF < 0
     PRINT negative